Stephen W. Thompson: World War I

 In May, he was assigned to the new 12th Aero Squadron at Ourches-sur-Meuse airdrome, commanded by Capt.
 Lewis H. Brereton.
 On July 28, now flying from a farm field near La Ferté-sous-Jouarre, he was in another memorable battle.
 While doing artillery spotting during a battle near Château-Thierry, his Salmson 2 A2 was attacked by four Fokker D.VIIs from what had been Richthofen's Flying Circus but was by then under the command of Hermann Göring.
 Thompson shot down the first two planes that attacked him, but a bullet from the third hit his machine gun and disabled it.
 He was then hit in the leg, and his pilot was hit in the stomach by an exploding bullet.
 The pilot J. C. Miller managed to crash land the plane before he died of his wounds.
 Thompson dug the bullet out of his leg with a pocket knife.
-The pilot who shot them down near Villers Sur Fere was Sergy Frommerherz of Jagdstaffel 2 for his tenth victory; it was not famous German ace Erich Löwenhardt, who at the time was second only to Richthofen in victories. {Lowenhart had downed Esc.
-Spa.15, S/Lt.
-A. Cordonnier, MIA'.)

 The uniform that Thompson was wearing when he shot down the Albatros D.III and the bullet he dug from his leg are on display at the National Museum of the United States Air Force.